 - Easy installation – Instead of snaking ductwork through walls, the vents can be installed right from the attic.

-- Lower upfront cost – Less labor and materials means an overall lower installation cost.
+- Lower upfront cost – Less labor and materials means lower installation costs.

-- Efficient distribution of cooled air – Since cold are falls, there is less heat transfer loss when conditioned air comes out of ceiling vents.
+- Efficient distribution of cooled air – Since cold air falls, there is less heat transfer loss when conditioned air comes out of ceiling vents.

-- Doesn’t take up walls or floor space – So you don’t have to give up a closet or rip up the floor to add vents.
+- It doesn’t take up walls or floor space – So you don’t have to give up a closet or rip up the floor to add vents.

 - Inefficient air distribution for heating – If the unit is used year-round, some heated air will be lost due to heat transfer.
 Remember, heat rises, so if it starts at the ceiling, it has nowhere to go but up.

-- Exposes HVAC system to unconditioned spaces – Attics tend to be dusty and prone to extreme temperatures, which can add wear-and-tear on the equipment and increase heat transfer loss.
+- Exposes HVAC system to unconditioned spaces – Attics tend to be dusty and prone to extreme temperatures, adding wear and tear to the equipment and increasing heat transfer loss.